Drew Banfield

 Drew Anthony Banfield (born 27 February 1974) is a former Australian rules footballer who played for the West Coast Eagles in the Australian Football League (AFL).

-Selected as the number 1 pick in the 1992 AFL draft, Banfield was recruited to West Coast, where he became one of their best clubmen and hardest-working defenders and utility players.

-He won the Eagles' Club Champion Award in 1996, as well as playing in the Eagles' 1994 premiership side.
+Selected as the number 1 pick in the 1992 AFL draft, Banfield was recruited to West Coast Eagles where he appeared at the 1994 and the 2006 AFL Grand Finals.
+Twice recognized for his sportsmanship, he was awarded the Eagles' Club Champion Award in 1996 and shared the runner-up vote in 1999.